saimn/ndcombine/README.rst

 Currently the implemented algorithms are:

-- Combination: mean and median.
+- Combination: mean, median, sum.
 - Rejection: sigma clipping.

 If variance arrays are provided, the variance is propagated with the usual